pokeclicker/pokeclicker-wiki/data/Hatchery/overview_description.md

 Baby Pokémon are Pokémon obtained exclusively through Breeding the evolved stage of that Pokémon.
 The first time a Baby Pokémon is hatched the player will obtain both the original evolved stage, and the baby stage of that Pokémon.

-The 25% increase to a Pokémon's Base Attack through breeding can be increased through the use of [[Protein]].
+The 25% increase to a Pokémon's Base Attack through breeding can be increased through the use of [[Items/Protein]].
 Proteins increase the Attack bonus from Breeding by 1 for each Protein used on an individual Pokémon.
-Consult [[Protein]] for further information on Breeding Efficiency using Proteins.
+Consult [[Items/Protein]] for further information on Breeding Efficiency using Proteins.

 Breeding Pokémon also offers the highest shiny odds in the game (alongside [[Wandering Pokémon]] and [[Shop Pokémon]]) at 1/1024.
 Consult [[Shiny Chance]] for further information on Shiny Odds using the Hatchery.